fnord12/fnord12-skin.confnordance/README.md

-Kodi's original defaul skin Confluence with a few tweaks.
+Kodi's original default skin Confluence with a few tweaks.

 The big thing is that it works with my magicseach & editor addon.